 7. Runners do not need to slide, but must not show ill intent to draw/make contact with the fielder.
 We encourage a base runner to slide if there is a possible play at the base the runner(s) are advancing to.

 8. No head first slides except going back to a base that was previously earned.

 9. A base runner must turn right or maintain the course of the base path after crossing 1st base.
 As long as the base runner does not make an attempt to continue onto 2nd base, they will be considered safe if fielder attempts a tag.
 This rule will be at the umpire’s discretion.

 1. Teams will have no more than 10 players on the field, Six (6) in the infield, and the rest of the players in the outfield.
 Outfielders must be standing in the outfield grass before the ball is hit.

 3. Players may not play the same position for more than 2 innings per game.
-Encouraging player development by allowing the players to learn each position.
+Managers should encourage player development by allowing the players to learn various positions.

 4. Players must stay in the same position for the entire inning, unless injury.